Staged Approach to Returning to On-Campus Research

 The Ohio State University has restarted on-campus research labs, studio and field activities.
 While we recognize that many are eager to return, ensuring the health and safety of our faculty, staff and students remains our top priority and responsibility.

 An Informed Approach

 We have worked with numerous entities across campus to help inform this staged approach.
 In April, we launched the faculty-led Research Recovery Committee, which through its final report provided invaluable guidance and recommendations.
 In addition to that committee’s work, we have been informed by the university’s COVID-19 transition task force and its committees, including the Safe Campus & Scientific Advisory and PPE subgroups.
 We also have received regular briefings from the Infectious Diseases Institute.

 The university has also created the Safe and Healthy Buckeyes website which contains additional resources that continue to inform our approach.

 Research Recovery Plan for Staged Reopening

 All these sources were used to develop the Research Recovery Plan for Staged Reopening.
 This document provides the current framework for reopening all laboratories, studios, and research spaces in a staged approach.
 College leadership has been asked to complete and approve a staged planning template for each department detailing how they will implement each stage.
 Before returning to campus, all faculty, staff and students are asked to complete the Together as Buckeyes pledge assigned through BuckeyeLearn acknowledging their responsibilities and view a short, online training module.
-This should be completed by August 25.
 In addition, Ohio State’s research and creative expression community needs to complete a research-specific online training module before returning to campus.
 It is important to note that you must have approval from your college before returning to research and creative expression activities to campus.